Images Depict Mature Plants

 Azalea Autumn Chiffon Shrubs for Sale Online

-Azalea Autumn Chiffon Shrubs are a large encore azalea that packs a powerful punch of pale pink color.
+Autumn Chiffon Encore Azalea Shrubs are a large encore azalea that packs a powerful punch of pale pink color.
 Its glossy, dark green foliage deepens to a saturated purple bronze in winter adding year-round appeal to gardens.
 Great when used as a background shrub in borders or foundation plantings.

 During the Spring, the trumpet-shaped flowers form in large clusters at the end of each branch and cover the entire shrub.
 Perfect for smaller gardens Autumn Chiffon only grows to a height of 2-3ft.
 In the spring and summer, it creates a beautiful array of blooming flowers and during the fall and winter, the shrub is a beautiful backdrop to other flowering plants in your beds and gardens due to its evergreen habit.